 Instructions

-- Add the sweet potatoes to a large pot of cold salted water and bring it to a boil.
-Boil for 20 minutes, until fork tender.
+- Add the sweet potatoes to a large pot of cold salted water and bring to a boil.
+Boil for 20 minutes until fork-tender.

-- Drain and set aside to cool until safe to handle.
-When ready, discard skins.
+- Drain and cool until safe to handle, then discard skins.

-- In a large, oven safe skillet, toast the paprika, cumin, and cayenne for one minute.
+- In an oven-safe skillet, toast smoked paprika, cumin, and cayenne for one minute.

-- Add the chorizo and brown, breaking into small bits, about 7 to 10 minutes.
+- Add chorizo and cook until browned, breaking into small pieces, about 7-10 minutes.

-- Add the white wine, onion, and pepper.
-Simmer another 5 minutes until liquid is reduced and almost gone.
+- Add white wine, onion, and peppers.
+Simmer for 5 minutes until the liquid reduces.

-- Stir in the corn and cook until heated through.
+- Stir in corn and optional kale and spinach until heated through.

-- Spread the mashed sweet potatoes over the top of the skillet and place in the oven to bake for 10 to 15 minutes.
+- Spread the mashed sweet potatoes over the chorizo mixture in the skillet.

 Notes